Submission Guidelines for 13th Annual MSSNY Resident/Fellow and Medical Student Poster Symposium

 6. INTERVIEW: How knowledgeable and conversant is the presenting author with the research presented in the poster?

-e) Residents/Fellows: There will be up to three awards per each category: first prize, second prize and honorable mention.
-Vignettes may have a third prize category.
+e) Residents/Fellows: There will be up to three awards per each category: first place, second place and honorable mention.
+Vignettes may have a third place category.

-Students: There will be up to three awards in the student category: first prize, second prize and honorable mention.
+Students: There will be up to three awards in the student category: first place, second place and honorable mention.

 f) Winners will receive an award certificate.
 We hope to be able to give first and second prize winners a monetary award.
 All poster contestants will receive a certificate of participation.